A Class B RV or Class C RV can double as an everyday vehicle for running errands and making day trips. Here's how..

 I’ve also used them for what I call mini-vacations, short day trip respites of a few hours to visit parks, lakeshores, and the like.
 Sometimes, I’ve put the bike rack on, drove to a big Metropark near my house, done a long bike ride, and then just chilled out for a few hours.

-Traveling around with a refrigerator stocked with cold refreshments, some snacks, and food in the pantry, a TV and DVD, and, of course, a full bathroom, is surely something we can’t do in the family SUV.
+Traveling around with a refrigerator stocked with cold refreshments, some snacks, and food in the pantry, a TV, and, of course, a full bathroom, is surely something we can’t do in the family SUV.

 - Tailgating before a football game